luau-lang/site/_pages/typecheck.md

 -- this annotation on `self` is the only _required_ annotation. function Account.deposit(self: Account, credit)
+    -- autocomplete on `self` works here!
     self.balance += credit
 end

 -- this annotation on `self` is the only _required_ annotation. function Account.withdraw(self: Account, debit)
+    -- autocomplete on `self` works here!
     self.balance -= debit
 end